jakobbossek/ecr/README.md

 ## Example

+In this section we want to optimize a one dimensional function with an Evolutionary Algorithm using just the evolutionary operators shipped with the package.
+A more in-depth introduction will be made available soon.

-The [soobench](http://cran.r-project.org/web/packages/soobench/index.html) R package by Olaf Mersmann provides a collection of different single objective test functions commonly used for algorithm benchmarking.
-As an example we are going to search for the global optimum of the Ackley function.
-So first at all we import the neccessary packages and call he generater for the one-dimensional Ackley function.
+The [soobench](http://cran.r-project.org/web/packages/soobench/index.html) R package provides a collection of different single objective test functions commonly used in algorithm benchmarking.
+As an example we are going to search for the global optimum of the one-dimensional Ackley function.
+So first at all we import the neccessary packages and call the soobench generater for the Ackley function to get our objective function.

 ```splus
 library(soobench)